 RU.
-"Rental Agreement" means an lease or other oral or written agreement, oral, written or implied, between thea Landlord and Tenant establishing the terms and conditions of the Tenancy for use and occupancy of a Rental Unit and for Housing Services.
+"Rental Agreement" means an lease or other oral or written agreement, oral, written or implied, between thea Landlord and Tenant establishing the terms and

 V. "Rental Property" means all Rental Units on a parcel or lot or contiguous parcels or contiguous lots under common ownership.